koozilla/todo-list/README.md

-# Todo List App
+# SimplyTodo

 A lightweight, secure Todo List application built with Next.js, Tailwind CSS, and Supabase.
-Users can authenticate via magic link email authentication and manage their personal tasks with full CRUD operations.
+Users can authenticate via email/password authentication and manage their personal tasks with full CRUD operations.

 ## 🚀 Features

 ### Authentication
 - **Secure Login/Signup** with Supabase Auth
-- **Magic Link Authentication** - no passwords needed
+- **Email/Password Authentication** - reliable and fast
 - **JWT-based Sessions** for persistent login
 - **Row-Level Security** ensuring users only access their own data